GDP (US$ Billion)

 - Niue’s economy suffers from typical Pacific island constraints, including geographic isolation, little natural resources and a small population that hampers economic development.
 Niue depends on imported fuel and food from New Zealand to supplement its subsistence agricultural and fishing activities.

-- New Zealand is Niue’s largest funder which provides substantial economic and administrative assistance to the country in the form of both direct budget support and project-related aid under the New Zealand Aid Programme.
-Tourism, development of renewal energy and economic governance are the main priorities of the governments.
-Total aid under the 2018-19 programme amounted to NZ$14.6 million (US$9.8 million).
+- New Zealand is Niue’s largest funder which provides substantial economic and administrative assistance to the country in the form of both direct budget support and project-related aid.
+In April 2019, New Zealand and Niue signed a Statement of Partnership setting out principles and priorities for cooperation, including Niue’s tourism sector, economic governance and environmental security.

 - The tourism industry is small, yet there’s potential for more growth.
-Since 2014, there has been a 39% increase in tourism related products and services in Niue.
 Given the increase in air services with twice-a-week flights and improvements in infrastructure and accommodation facilities, it is evident that investment in tourism is paying off.

 - This little nation uses New Zealand dollar as its currency due to the free association with New Zealand.
 Interestingly, they have their own commemorative coins with imprints of fictional characters from across the world such as Pokemon and Disney princesses.